-What is Infrared Spectroscopy?
+What is IR Spectroscopy?

-The change in the vibrational energy produces a corresponding change in the dipole moment of the molecule.
+The change in the vibrational energy leads to another corresponding change in the dipole moment of the given molecule.
 The intensity of the absorption depends on the polarity of the bond.
 Symmetrical non-polar bonds in N≡N and O=O do not absorb radiation, as they cannot interact with an electric field.

-Regions of the IR spectrum
+Regions of the Infrared spectrum

 Principle Of Infrared Spectroscopy